e-zetterberg/zen-pay/README.md

 6. Backend should now be up and running!
 Go back to the project root folder and CD into /client

-7. Copy `.env.example` to `.env.local` and configure the variables.
+7. Rename `.env.example` to `.env.local` and configure the variables.

+8. Run
 ```sh
 npm install
 ```